DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 in her use of the computer, because she’d moved it into a separate room mainly for her own use.

-Mary, the senior women at Imangara from Chapter 5, played a prominent role in liaising with us, and in discussions about distribution of ICT resources within the community.
+Mary, the senior woman at Imangara from Chapter 5, played a prominent role in liaising with us, and in discussions about distribution of ICT resources within the community.
 But like most older and some middle-aged people in the three communities, and also those at Papunya and Ali